rawgraphs/rawgraphs-charts/docs/make-yor-first-chart.md

 ### Activate the sandbox

-To activate the sandbox, after installing NPM dependencies, run:
+To activate the sandbox, after installing NPM dependencies, open the folder containing the rawgraphs-charts repository in the terminal and run:

 ```shell
 npm run sandbox